 For qualifying films or TV projects, the Film Production Company (FPC) or TV Production Company (TPC) can claim a payable cash rebate of up to 25% on UK core expenditure.

 The Tax Relief is capped at 80% of the core expenditure i.e. even if you have 100% UK-qualifying expenditure, tax relief is only payable on up to 80%.
 This restriction stems from the overarching EU State Aid legislation.
 Depending on the circumstances and manner in which we leave the EU, the UK may not be directly subject to EU State Aid legislation after Brexit.
-However, it should not be assumed that this restriction will be automatically lifted by the UK Government as it may form part of the negotiation of our future relationship with the EU.
+However, it should not be assumed that this restriction will be automatically lifted by the UK Government as State Aid is very likely to be part of the negotiation of the UK’s future relationship with the EU.

 There is no upper limit on the budget of the film/TV project or amount of relief payable within the 80% cap.